nagarajanchinnasamy/subtotal/README.md

 ## How do I load the code?

-Subtotal.js implements the [Universal Module Definition (UMD)](https://github.com/umdjs/umd) pattern and so should be compatible with most approaches to script loading and dependency management: direct script loading i.e. from [CDNJS](https://cdnjs.com/libraries/subtotal) or with [RequireJS](http://requirejs.org/), [Browserify](http://browserify.org/) etc. For the latter options, you can grab it from [NPM](https://www.npmjs.com/package/subtotal) with `npm install subtotal` or via [Bower](http://bower.io/) with `bower install subtotal`.
+Subtotal.js implements the [Universal Module Definition (UMD)](https://github.com/umdjs/umd) pattern and so should be compatible with most approaches to script loading and dependency management: direct script loading with [RequireJS](http://requirejs.org/), [Browserify](http://browserify.org/) etc. For these options, you can grab it from [NPM](https://www.npmjs.com/package/subtotal) with `npm install subtotal` or via [Bower](http://bower.io/) with `bower install subtotal`.

 If you are loading the scripts directly (as in the [examples](http://nagarajanchinnasamy.com/subtotal)), you need to: